 \subsection{Experimental Setup}

 \textbf{T2I Configuration.} We use the 1.6B parameter efficient DiT (\cref{sec.method_efficient_dit}) as the supernetwork for our elastic training (\cref{sec.method_elastic_framework}) which embeds two sub-networks of $0.3$B and $0.4$B parameters.
 We employ TinyCLIP~\cite{tinyclip} and Gemma3-4b-it~\cite{gemmateam2025gemma3technicalreport} as text encoders with token-wise concatenation for rich semantic embeddings.
-Following~\cite{esser2024sd3,hu2024snapgen}, we drop these independently to enable inference even in the absence of other encoder.
 Since we use Qwen-Image~\cite{wu2025qwenimagetechnicalreport} as our teacher, we use their VAE to align the latent space.
 We also train a tiny decoder similar to \cite{hu2024snapgen} for on-device generation.

 \textbf{Training Recipe.} Inspired by recent works~\cite{wu2025qwenimagetechnicalreport}, we use multi-aspect ratio data to pre-train the elastic model using flow-matching loss~\cite{liu2022flow,esser2024sd3} at $256$ resolution, followed by $1024$ base resolution.
-In the next stage, we use knowledge distillation from Qwen-Image~\cite{wu2025qwenimagetechnicalreport} and K-DMD step-distillation training with Qwen-Image-Lightening~\cite{qwen_image_lightning_2025}.
-We provide additional details in supplementary.
+In the next stage, we use knowledge distillation from Qwen-Image~\cite{wu2025qwenimagetechnicalreport} and K-DMD step-distillation training with Qwen-Image-Lightning~\cite{qwen_image_lightning_2025}.
+We provide more details in the supplementary material.

 \textbf{On-Device Runtime.} The VAE decoder takes $120\,ms$, while the DiT (0.4B) has a per-step latency of $360\,ms$, resulting in a total runtime of about $1.8\,s$ for 4-step generation on the iPhone 16 Pro Max, including system overhead.
 Further details of all variants are provided in the supplementary material.